uwrit/leaf/README.md

 * **User Friendly:** Leaf is designed to be simple, intuitive, and fast.
 Searching for diagnosis or procedural codes, labs, or whatever you point Leaf to is easy!
 * **Secure:** Security of protected health information is critical to any healthcare organization.
 Leaf implements current best security practices to make clinical data both accessible and safe.

+See a demo of Leaf in action at https://www.youtube.com/watch?v=ZuKKC7B8mHI

 ## Can I use Leaf now?
 Sure!
 Leaf is in active development and will evolve as development continues and features are added.